bingomanatee/mcp/README.md

   })
 ```

+note, watchers do NOT chain; this is because they return the watcher, not the state instance.

 this example shows both the utility of watching actions (the rat hitting the lever, which is data,
 whereas the song just running out is not useful to the study*) and states (a song change, which
 triggers a random song selection)